LivInTheLookingGlass/Euler/csharp/README.md

 ### Generic Problems

 For each problem it will check the answer against a known dictionary.
-If the problem is not in the "known slow" category (meaning that I generate the correct answer with a poor solution), it will run it as many times as the benchmark plugin wants.
-Otherwise it is run exactly once.
+If the problem is not in the "known slow" category (meaning that I generate the correct answer with a poor solution), it will always be run.
+Otherwise it tries to detect the `NO_SLOW` environment variable and dynamically skip them.

 A test fails if it gets the wrong answer or if it takes more than 1 minute.